tinkercademy-bootcamp/chat-project-manogyasingh/exercise-2/README.md

 - https://man7.org/linux/man-pages/man2/socket.2.html - System call reference
   for creating communication endpoints
 - Or type `man socket` in terminal
+    - This seems to be the actual syscall with the description `int socket(int domain, int type, int protocol);`
+    - I actually tried to call this from the command line too but it turned out its an API **in the kernel** and not an installed component or tool
 - https://man7.org/linux/man-pages/man7/socket.7.html - Socket interface
   overview and protocol families
 - Or type `man 7 socket` in terminal
+  - Had to install `mandb` and `manpages` but got it working
+  - This seems to be the interface for C++
 - When would you want to use a `SOCK_RAW` stream?
+  - Instead of interacting with an OSI level 4 interface, `SOCK_RAW` presents an interface directly for the lower level protocols like IP or ICMP.
+It can be used for implementing new protocols, raw inspection of internet data (like when sniffing with wireshark)

 ### TCP and IP Protocols
 - [IPv4](https://www.rfc-editor.org/info/rfc791) - Internet Protocol